 - The larger the peppers, the easier they will be to fill.
 Try and find the largest ones possible, so you won’t be left with excess cauliflower fried rice.

-- To store: Keto stuffed peppers should be stored in the refrigerator, completely covered or in a sealed container.
+- To store: Leftovers should be stored in the refrigerator, completely covered or in a sealed container.
 Some moisture will begin to form, but that can be removed when you reheat it.
-They will keep well for up to 5 days.
+They will keep well for up to 5 days

-- Preheat the oven to 180C/350F.
-Line a large baking dish with parchment paper.
+- Preheat the oven to 190C/375F.
+Lightly grease a large baking dish.

 - Slice the tops of the bell peppers off, and de-seed them, and remove excess membranes.
 Slice each bell pepper in half and place them in the lined dish.

-- Bake the stuffed peppers for 20-25 minutes, or until the bell peppers begin to brown and the cheese has melted.
-Remove from the oven and serve.
+- Bake the stuffed peppers for 20-25 minutes, until the cheese is melted and the bell peppers are tender.